-- Herz, J C, Joystick Nation.
-London: Abacus 1997.
-Fast-paced, light but insightful survey of the cultural impact of videogames, from arcade to console. - Cassell, Justine, and Henry Jenkins, eds, From Barbie to Mortal Kombat: Gender and Computer Games.
+• Cassell, Justine, and Henry Jenkins, eds, From Barbie to Mortal Kombat: Gender and Computer Games.
 Cambridge, Mass: MIT Press 1998.

-Includes numerous interviews with designers, coders and gamers.
+Early milestone in analytical game studies: includes numerous interviews with designers, coders and gamers.
 Useful for links to the class on gender and skills.